Journey (1983 video game): Gameplay

 Completing all five minigames takes the player to a bonus round in which the band performs a concert for a crowd of alien fans.
 The player must maneuver a roadie character to stop fans from reaching the stage.
 If any of them do so, the crowd storms the stage and steals the instruments as the band flees, and the game begins again with increased difficulty.
 The music for this round is a looped excerpt of "Separate Ways (Worlds Apart)," played from an internal cassette deck.

 A collision with any obstacle or projectile costs one life and returns the player to the selection screen.
 When all lives are lost, the game ends.

 Development

 Although they have cartoon bodies, the faces of the members are shown as black-and-white photographs taken of the band while on tour.
-The photo technology was originally to be used in another game, which would take photos for the high scores.
+The photo technology was invented by Ralph H. Baer and was originally to be used in another game, which would allow high scoring players to take photos of themselves for display on the high score list and as the head of the player character.
 However, the game in question failed location testing when one player engaged in exhibitionism.